-Matthew J. Missad (58) is Chief Executive Officer of our Company, a position to which he was appointed on July 13, 2011.
+Matthew J. Missad (59) is Chief Executive Officer of our Company, a position to which he was appointed on July 13, 2011.
 From 1996 to 2011, he was Executive Vice President, General Counsel, and Secretary, in addition to serving on the boards of subsidiary entities, including international partnerships.
 Mr. Missad has been on the board of Independent Bank Corporation since October 2014 and serves on its Compensation Committee.

 Mr. Missad's experience and exposure to nearly all facets of our business is integral to the growth of our Company.
-Having led, at various times, the human resources, insurance, marketing, wood preservation, engineering, transportation, and compliance teams, and serving on our executive leadership team, he has an ability to understand and motivate people and teams, a capacity to simplify complex issues for sound decision-making, and a well-rounded and deep understanding of our Company's business, people, markets, and opportunities.
+Having led, at various times, the human resources, insurance, marketing, wood preservation, engineering, transportation, and compliance teams, and serving on our executive leadership team, he has an ability to understand and motivate people and teams, a capacity to simplify complex issues for sound decision-making, and a well-rounded and deep understanding of our Company's business, culture, people, markets, and opportunities.

-Thomas W. Rhodes (57) is President and Chief Executive Officer of TWR Enterprises, Inc. of Corona, CA, a company he formed in 1984, which is the largest framing contractor in Southern California.
-Mr. Rhodes has served as a board member of the California Framing Contractors Association, Building Industry Association - Orange County, and the California Professional Association of Specialty Contractors -Orange County/Inland Empire.
-Director since 2011
+Thomas W. Rhodes (58) is President and Chief Executive Officer of TWR Enterprises, Inc. of Corona, CA, a framing company he formed in 1984.
+TWR is one of the oldest and largest framing companies in Southern California.
+Mr. Rhodes has served as a board member of the California Framing Contractors Association, Building Industry Association - Orange County, and the California Professional Association of Specialty Contractors - Orange County/Inland Empire.